-In 2002 the Clive Walker Foundation was formed as a registered Non-Profit Organisation (NPO #017-734) with the primary objective of managing the Museum.
-A living component was introduction in 2005, with the relocation of an orphaned black rhino.
-The Foundation ran the museum until mid-2008 when, as a result of a Land Claim on the museum property, the Foundation was forced to close the Museum.
-From its inception until its closure over 55 thousand visitors passed through the Museum, many of them children.
+In 2002, the Clive Walker Foundation was formed as a registered non-profit organisation (NPO #017-734) with the primary objective of managing the Museum.
+A living component was introduced in 2005, with the relocation of an orphaned black rhino.
+The foundation ran the museum until mid-2008 when, as the result of a Land Claim on the museum property, the foundation was forced to close the Museum.
+From the inception until its closure over 55,000 visitors passed through the museum, many of them children.

 The Waterberg Living Museum is a living classroom, a natural & cultural history museum, an exhibit of living creatures, and a botanical garden, all in one place!

 The Museum is a registered member of the South African Museums Association and aspires to the International Museum Councils definition of a museum: A museum is a non-profit, permanent institution in the service of society and its development, open to the public, which acquires, conserves, researches, communicates and exhibits the tangible and intangible heritage of humanity and its environment for the purposes of education, study and enjoyment.